ballerina-attic/module-ballerinax-pagerduty/README.md

 ## Sample

-The following is a simple Ballerina program that is used to receiving notification from configure the profile.
+The following is a simple Ballerina program, which is used to receive notifications on configuring the profile.

 ```ballerina
 import ballerina/io;